 - It is not as difficult as it sounds, you just need to consult your countries’ Russian consulate and follow the step-by-step guide

-Where to go in Russia for your first time
+Where to go for your first time in Russia

 For first time visitors, it’s important not to miss both Moscow and St Petersburg.
-Many first timers will also include the trans-Siberian railway.
+Many first-timers will also include the trans-Siberian railway.

 St Petersburg – Often regarded as the more touristy city to visit in Russia (which it is), St Petersburg is a true gem that should certainly be visited on your first visit to Russia.
 It will feel as though you have stepped inside a time warp with the most incredible architecture, sunny summers, and fantastic palaces to visit.